Mailman (City Letter Carrier)

 Will I be disqualified for employment if I don't have a valid drivers license when I take the exam

-Asked by deedee almost 11 years ago
+Asked by deedee about 11 years ago

 Deedee, I don't know the minimum requirements for taking the USPS carrier exam, but I do think you will need one to actually get hired.
 I would look on the USPS employment website to see if there is any information on it as to when you need to have a driver license.
 All city carriers where I work drive postal vehicles and therefore need a driver license.
 Good luck and thanks for writing.